US STOCKS-Wall St climbs after Fed stands pat on rates

 By Lewis Krauskopf

-Sept 21 (Reuters) - Wall Street tallied gains on Wednesday after the U.S. Federal Reserve's decision to leave interest rates unchanged.
+Sept 21 (Reuters) - Wall Street gained on Wednesday after the U.S. Federal Reserve's decision to leave interest rates unchanged.

 The central bank strongly signaled it could still tighten monetary policy by the end of this year as the labor market improved further.
 The Fed said U.S. economic activity had picked up and job gains were "solid" in recent months.